Fix version tag

 To install and use the sample, follow these steps:

-Import all the repo's classes into an Interoparability-enabled namespace.
+Import and compile all this repo's classes into an Interoparability-enabled namespace.
 Don't bother about the compile errors you might see from the BPL or Production class, as they refer to classes we're about to generate.

-We'll also need to generate a dedicated BO for our PMML model, as used in the Production.
+We now want to generate a dedicated BO for our PMML model, as used in the Production.
+This is also taken care of if you chose to install through ZPM.
 Please mind the class name argument or change the corresponding references in the production correspondingly.

 We're done setting up!
 Now it's just about testing our production: